-MBA classes are held on the Baldwin-Wallace College campus in Berea, Ohio and at our satellite facility in Beachwood, Ohio.
+MBA classes are held on the Baldwin Wallace University campus in Berea, Ohio, at our satellite facility in Beachwood, Ohio and on-line via the Hybrid MBA Program.
 On-campus classes are usually held in Kamm Hall with immediately adjacent available parking.